 Santorini may be the luxury escape of Greece, but the Monasteries of Meteora are the wonders of Greece.
 Sitting at the top of massive rock monoliths reaching up to 500 meters (1500 feet) from the valley floor, ancient monasteries dot the landscape.
 Dating back to the 9th century, the Meteora Monasteries can be visited today by hiking to the top, walking across bridges, or simply taking in the view from one of the many lookouts.

 A visit to the Giant’s Causeway in Ireland will make you believe in giants.
-This UNESCO World Heritage Site is Northern Ireland’s most famous attractions and tops many a travel bucket list.
+This UNESCO World Heritage Site is Northern Ireland’s most famous attraction and tops many a travel bucket list.
 To see the perfectly arranged basalt pillars leading out to sea makes you believe that a giant built a causeway to Scotland rather than a volcanic eruption some 60 million years ago.

 Leaning Tower of Pisa